An encouraging upturn for tourism in Laval

 Although there is still some uncertainty as to the evolution of the pandemic and the sanitary rules for the fall and winter seasons, a positive wind is blowing through the tourism industry.
 Thanks to the vaccination, the reopening of businesses seems definitive, and we hope to see some relief for business events.
 In addition, marketing campaigns are being renewed, and prospects for 2022 look good.
 Marketing actions in the Ontario market are planned for next winter.

 "The 2021 summer season is clearly better than the previous one.
 Laval's tourism industry is gradually starting to recover.
 I would like to highlight the quality of the work and determination of our tourism businesses and their teams.
-The support of the federal, provincial and municipal governments was also a key factor in our improved performance this summer," concluded Geneviève Roy, President and CEO of Tourisme Laval.
+The support of the federal, provincial and municipal governments was also a key factor in our improved performance this summer," concludes Geneviève Roy, President and CEO of Tourisme Laval.

 *Statistics were compiled for the June, July and August period by Tourisme Laval according to the Tourism Performance Indicators methodology, March 2017, developed by Raymond Chabot Grant Thornton.